North Korea fires missiles into sea, fresh nuclear talks in doubt

-The missiles launched from near the eastern coastal city of Wonsan flew about 430 km (267 miles) and reached an altitude of 50 km (30 miles) before falling into the East Sea, an official at South Korea’s defence ministry told Reuters.
+The missiles, launched from near the coastal city of Wonsan, flew about 430 km (267 miles) out over the sea, reaching an altitude of 50 km (30 miles), before splashing down, an official at South Korea’s defence ministry told Reuters.

-Japan’s defence ministry said the missiles did not reach Japan’s exclusive economic zone and had no immediate impact on national security.

-The firing of ballistic missiles casts new doubts on efforts to restart denuclearisation talks after Trump and Kim met at the demilitarised zone (DMZ) at the end of June.
+The firing of ballistic missiles will cast new doubt on efforts to restart denuclearisation talks after Trump and Kim met at the demilitarised zone (DMZ) between the two Koreas at the end of June.

 The White House, Pentagon and U.S. State Department did not immediately respond to requests for comment.

-A U.S. official, speaking on the condition of anonymity, said according to initial information at least one short-range projectile was fired from North Korea.
-The official added that further analysis is underway.
+A U.S. official, who declined to be identified, said according to initial information at least one short-range projectile was fired from North Korea.
+Further analysis was underway, the official said.

+South Korea had detected related signs prior to the launch and was conducting detailed analysis with the United States, the presidential Blue House said in a statement.

+South Korea’s defence ministry urged the North to stop acts that are unhelpful for easing tension, saying the latest test posed a military threat.

 Trump’s national security adviser John Bolton, who has taken a hardline towards North Korea, made no mention of the launches in a tweet on Thursday after a visit to South Korea.
 He said he had “productive meetings” with Seoul officials on regional security and building a stronger alliance.

-After Trump and Kim met in the DMZ, the United States and North Korea vowed to soon hold a new round of working-level talks, but Pyongyang has since sharply criticised upcoming joint military drills by U.S. and South Korean troops.
+After Trump and Kim met lat month, the United States and North Korea vowed to soon hold a new round of working-level talks, but Pyongyang has since sharply criticised upcoming joint military drills by U.S. and South Korean troops.

-South Korea’s Yonhap news agency said on Thursday ambassador to the United States Cho Yoon-je told reporters that Washington has offered to discuss the time and location of such talks but there was no response from Pyongyang yet.
+South Korea’s ambassador to the United States, Cho Yoon-je, told reporters that Washington had offered to discuss the time and location of such talks but there had been no response from Pyongyang.

-U.S. Secretary of State Mike Pompeo and North Korea’s foreign minister were widely expected to meet on the sidelines of an ASEAN security forum in Bangkok next week, but diplomatic sources said nothing has been decided so far.
+U.S. Secretary of State Mike Pompeo and North Korea’s foreign minister are expected to meet on the sidelines of a Southeast Asian security forum in Bangkok next week, but diplomatic sources said nothing had been decided.

-North Korea’s Foreign Ministry said earlier this month that Washington’s pattern of “unilaterally reneging on its commitments” by holding military exercises with South Korea was leading Pyongyang to reconsider its own commitments to discontinue tests of nuclear weapons and intercontinental ballistic missiles.
+North Korea’s Foreign Ministry said this month that a U.S. pattern of “unilaterally reneging on its commitments” by holding military exercises with South Korea was leading North Korea to reconsider its commitments to discontinue tests of nuclear weapons and intercontinental ballistic missiles.

+On Tuesday, the North’s KCNA news agency reported that Kim inspected a large, newly built submarine, accompanied by missile programme leaders, in a possible signal of the continued development of a submarine-launched ballistic missile programme.

+“By firing missiles, taking issue with military drills and showing a new submarine, the North is sending one clear message: there might be no working-level talks if the United States doesn’t present a more flexible stance,” said Kim Hong-kyun, a former South Korean nuclear envoy.

+Kim Dong-yup, a former navy officer who now teaches at Kyungnam University in Seoul, said the weapons tested on Thursday appeared to be the same as the ones tested in May, which were less of a challenge than long-range missiles but “enough to subtly pressure” the United States.

-“North Korea is clearly upset that the U.S. and South Korea are conducting joint military exercises,” said Harry Kazianis of Washington’s Centre for the National Interest.
+“North Korea is clearly upset that the U.S. and South Korea are conducting joint military exercises,” said Harry Kazianis of Washington’s Center for the National Interest.

 “We should not be shocked by this move and, in fact, we should have seen it coming.”